If you have thought about becoming a Pilates instructor but never quite knew how to go about it, you have come to the right place.

 But as mentioned above, you can obviously have private clients, although if that’s your only source of income, you will need plenty.
 Or why not start Pilates sessions at the local community hall, local college or university, or perhaps even at other medical practices, like physiotherapists?

 A freelancing Pilates instructor doesn’t only have to rely on those one-on-one clients to boost their income.

 Continuing education and re-certification

-In a case like that, there is so much more that you can still study in the world of Pilates, for example, more in-depth certifications covering mat work, the use of Pilates equipment or perhaps a full comprehensive program that covers both of these aspects in the most deepest of details, along with hundreds of hours of practical work.
-It’s up to you, really just how far you really want to go.
+In a case like that, there is so much more that you can still study in the world of Pilates, for example, more in-depth certifications covering mat work, the use of Pilates equipment, or perhaps a fully comprehensive program that covers both of these aspects in the deepest of details, along with hundreds of hours of practical work.
+It’s up to you, really, just how far you really want to go.

 So how do you become a Pilates instructor?
 Well, hopefully, that question has been answered!

 And after reading through this post, you would no doubt agree that the best way to do so is to secure one of the many pilates instructor certifications from a reputable course.
 If you want more information on these, then please read my blog post about certification options here.

 Once again, thanks for taking the time to read this piece, and as always, please feel free to leave me a comment if you have any questions.
 I will answer them as soon as possible.
 Also, take the time to look through the rest of PT Pioneer; it’s a wealth of information about the fitness world!